wsu212/graphql-server/README.md

-# Vapor GraphQL Friends API
+## Overview

-This is a **GraphQL** server built using [Vapor](https://vapor.codes), a Swift framework for server-side development.
+This is a GraphQL server built using [Vapor](https://vapor.codes), a Swift framework for server-side development.
 The server allows you to manage a list of friends, providing functionality to retrieve, create, update, and delete friend data through GraphQL queries and mutations.

 ## Features